jxskiss/mcli/README.md

 - `AddHidden` adds a hidden command.
 - `AddGroup` adds a group explicitly.
 A group is a common prefix for some commands.
-  It's not required to add group before adding sub commands, but user can use this function to add a description to a group, which will be showed in help.
+  It's not required to add group before adding sub commands, but user can use this function to add a description to a group, which will be shown in help.
 - `AddHelp` enables the "help" command.
 - `AddCompletion` enables the "completion" command to generate autocomplete scripts.
 - `Parse` parses the command line for flags and arguments.